-We maintain a license from the ATF that allows us to act as a Type 07 Federal Firearms Licensee (FFL) and Special Occupation Taxpayer (SOT).
-It enables us to take possession of firearms, suppressors, stocks, barrels, uppers and lowers, and rails and accessories and engrave them with the necessary information (e.g., serial numbers, owner/NFA trust info, etc.) and personalized text and graphics legally.
+We maintain a license from the ATF that allows us to act as a Type 07 Federal Firearms Licensee (FFL) and Special Occupational Taxpayer (SOT).
+It enables us to take possession of firearms, suppressors, stocks, barrels, uppers and lowers, and rails and accessories and engrave them with the necessary information (e.g., serial numbers, owner/NFA trust information, etc.) and personalized text and graphics legally.

 We can possess and laser engrave the following types of firearms and firearm components:

 - AR-15 rifles

 The laws pertaining to firearms are administered by the Department of Alcohol, Tobacco and Firearms, or ATF, and they have a lot of great information about the legal requirements on their website.
 You may have heard of terms like Class 3, Title II, or NFA guns being used interchangeably and generally it’s referring to the same thing.
 NFA is the National Firearms Act that the ATF is administering and enforcing.

 Title II is referring to the types of guns that require special handling, regulation and taxation.
 In addition to the SBR and silencers mentioned above, Short Barrel Shotguns (SBS), machine guns, destructive devices, and certain other specialty guns and antiques are considered Title II.

 Class 3 refers to the dealer license necessary to transfer and trade in those types of items.
 If you are going to buy and own a Title II gun, you need to speak with a Class 3 Dealer.
 We recommended consulting the ATF web site as well as speaking with some Class 3 dealers to learn more about the logistics of legally owning this type of gun.